-Mesothelioma is uncommon entity and accounts for 5-28 % of all malignancies that involve the pleura1,7.
+Mesothelioma is an uncommon entity and accounts for 5-28 % of all malignancies that involve the pleura1,7.
 There is a strong association with exposure to asbestos fibres (~ 10% risk during lifetime; 40-80% of patients have a history of asbestos exposure).
-Unlike other asbestos related lung disease, it doesn't appear to be dose dependant 1.
-Not all types of asbestos is strongly implicated, with crocidolite being the main causative fibre type.
+Unlike other asbestos related lung diseases, it doesn't appear to be dose dependant 1.
+Not all types of asbestos are strongly implicated, with crocidolite being the main causative fibre type.
 Not surprisingly, given the sources of asbestos exposure being predominantly mining, construction, lagging and machinery mechanics, 60-80% of cases are encountered in males, in general 20 to 35 years after exposure 1,5-6.
-Some areas of the world have very regional hotspots, such as Belfast, UK, due to the historic ship building industry.
+Some areas of the world have very regional hotspots, such as Belfast in Northern Ireland, due to the historic ship building industry.

 There has been no convincing evidence for an association with smoking 6.

 Typically patients present with dyspnoea and low posterior non-pleuritic chest pain.
 Pleural effusions are seen in the vast majority of patients at some stage during their disease.
 Up to 25% of patients have metastatic disease at the time of presentation if staged with FDG PET 5.

 There are three histological types of mesothelioma: